 Skilled support with positioning and attachment (consider tongue tie assessment)

 Education on feeding cues.
 At least 8 feeds/24 hours

 Breast switching - when baby stops swallowing and sucking strongly then switch breasts to stimulate further sucking

 Breast compression – sustained compression of the breast once the baby has stopped swallowing, in order to increase milk ejection and stimulate further sucking

 Express milk regularly and give resulting expressed breast milk to baby

 Express 8-10 times a day and recommend a specific volume of supplement (for example 150ml/kg/day after day 5 of life).
 When feeding plans are used there should be flexibility around how much supplement to offer based on markers of how effective the breastfeed is

-To maximise expressed milk yield mothers can use a hospital grade double electric breast pump, express during or after skin to skin contact, massage the breast before expressing and listen to relaxation tracks or relaxing music (evidence links as for preterm babies).
+To maximise expressed milk yield, parents can use a hospital grade double electric breast pump, express during or after skin to skin contact, massage the breast before expressing and listen to relaxation tracks or relaxing music (evidence links as for preterm babies).

 Babies on this pathway will be weighed frequently to assess their response to breastfeeding support, with paediatric referral if the response is poor.
 There should also be assessment of potential maternal reasons for low milk supply - for example severe anaemia, retained placenta and thyroid disorder.